ptsanchez/cse15l-lab-reports/index.md

 ```
 $ ls
 ```
 Using ls again, we see there are a bunch of files and other foreign items listed.
-Since we went back a directory with the previous command, we confirmed we chanted directories successfully using this command.
+Since we went back a directory with the previous command, we confirmed the change of directories was successfully using this command.
 ```
 $ cd /home/linux/ieng6/cs120sp23a
 $ ls